There’s no question that offering consistent and accurate sexual health information in schools is important.

 Meanwhile, only 33 percent of people between 18 and 29 years old reported having any.

-While some previous studies have found that abstinence-only education programs don’t protect against teen pregnancies and STIs, there are many areas in the United States where this is the only type of sexual education provided.
+While some previous have found that abstinence-only education programs don’t protect against teen pregnancies and STIs, there are many areas in the United States where this is the only type of sexual education provided.

 States like Mississippi require schools to present sexual education as abstinence-only as the way to combat unwanted pregnancies.
-Yet Mississippi has one of the highest rates of teen pregnancies, ranking third in 2016.
+Yet Mississippi has one of the highest rates of teen pregnancies, ranking in 2016.